atbaker/intro-to-docker/README.md

 Introduction to Docker reference code
 =====================================

-Links to all the source code and solutions I reference in my O'Reilly Introduction to Docker video tutorial.
+Links to all the source code and solutions I reference in my O'Reilly [Introduction to Docker](http://shop.oreilly.com/product/0636920035732.do) video tutorial.

+If you enjoy the tutorial, you can keep up with me on Twitter ([@andrewtorkbaker](https://twitter.com/andrewtorkbaker)) and my blog: http://andrewtorkbaker.com/

 Dockerfiles
 -----------